DLibatique/LATN102-S20/notes/13-concessive-clauses.md

 - Cum puerum amaret, tamen ex urbe abiit.
 (Although he loved the girl, he nevertheless left the city.)

-Note in the sentence above, it would not make any sense if you translate it as "although."
+Note in the sentence above, it would not make any sense if you translate it anything other than "although."

 Once again, if there is a concessive clause in indirect statement, the concessive clause will always have a subjunctive verb.